kevinjam/movies-app/README.md

 ## 2. Deploy to Minikube

-Minikube allows you to run Kubernetes clusters locally for testing and development purposes.
+Minikube allows to run Kubernetes clusters locally for testing and development purposes.

 ### Steps:
-1. **Install Minikube:**
+1. **Install Minikube:** if not already installed.

    - **For macOS:**
      ```bash